DAYTON, Ohio (WDTN)– Tuesday, tornado survivors were able to get free furniture. This comes as many families move into new houses and apartments.

 “It’s humbling because any day at any given moment we can be in that position, really,” said Joel Burton with the Living City Project.
 “It’s going to take more bodies and more people from the community saying we care, we understand.
 We just want to give two or three hours of our time.”

 Volunteers are needed to move furniture and organize donations.
 Click here to help.

 If you would like to donate new or lightly used furniture, you can bring it to the St. Vincent de Paul Community Store located at 945 S Edwin C Moses Blvd, Dayton, OH 45417.

 If you’re a storm victim that needs help with housing and furniture reach out to the Miami Valley Community Action Partnership.
 They will have a list of what furniture is available.
-Click here for contact information.Grab the FREE WDTN News App for iPhone or Android.
+Click here for contact information.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.